 SMPAG members at present include: AEM (Mexico), ASI (Italy), FFG (Austria), Belspo (Belgium), CNES (France), CNSA (China), Czech Republic, DLR (Germany), ESA, ISA (Israel), JAXA (Japan), KASI (Republic of Korea), NASA (USA), ROSA (Romania), ROSCOSMOS (Russian Federation), SSAU (Ukraine), SUPARCO (Pakistan), UKSA (UK) and IAWN (ex officio).
-SMPAG observers at present include: Association of Space Explorers (ASE), European Southern Observatory (ESO), International Academy of Astronautics (IAA), International Astronomical Union (IAU), and the United Nations Office for Outer Space Affairs (UNOOSA).
+SMPAG observers at present include: Association of Space Explorers (ASE), Committee on Space Research (COSPAR), European Southern Observatory (ESO), International Academy of Astronautics (IAA), International Astronomical Union (IAU), and the United Nations Office for Outer Space Affairs (UNOOSA).

 The current Chair of SMPAG is the European Space Agency (ESA).

 The 7th IAA Planetary Defense Conference will be held as a WebEx conference, hosted by UNOOSA, in cooperation with ESA.

 Programme-at-a-glance (as at 14 April 2021)

 29 April - 3 May 2019, Washington D.C. area, United States